Registration • Schedule

 Tuesday, August 8, 2017 (Optional)

 This extended full-day tour will travel into Canada to see and experience the roaring grandeur of Niagara Falls from the northern side.
 The tour will travel along the Niagara River from Mather Arch at the tip of Lake Erie to the famous Floral Clock visiting horticultural, cultural and natural highlights along the way.
-Destinations include the Niagara Parks Botanical Gardens and School of Horticulture, Butterfly Conservatory, Floral Showhouse with the Life on Display miniature houses, and the newly restored, historic Oakes Garden Theatre.
-The day includes a box lunch and visit to the brink of the Falls, as well as dinner at Queen Victoria Place Restaurant and finishing the day with an evening lighted view of both the Horseshoe and American Falls.
+Destinations include the Niagara Parks Botanical Gardens and School of Horticulture, Butterfly Conservatory, Floral Showhouse with the Life on Display miniature houses, Niagara Glen Nature Centre and the newly restored, historic Oakes Garden Theatre.
+The day includes a box lunch and visit behind the falls, as well as dinner at Queen Victoria Place Restaurant and finishing the day with an evening lighted view of both the Horseshoe and American Falls.
+Additional registration required.

 Due to sometimes busy border crossing times, a hotel return time cannot be guaranteed on Tuesday evening.
 Please plan your flight for the following day.
 A valid passport is required for this tour.